ryanwasalreadytaken/update_nytaccess/README.md

 > You will need to modify the path in the cron entry above to match the directory you're actually running from.
 In my case "cd /path/to/script/nyt-library-update" is changed to "/opt/scripts/nyt-library-update/"

 ## Logging ##
-Logging can be enable or disabled entirely by setting `ALERTS=` to true or false in .env.
+Logging can be enable or disabled entirely by setting `ALERTS=` to true or false in `.env`.

 When running manually the script will log to the console as well as a log file located at logs/update.log.
 When scheduled with cron or otherwise automated the script will still log to logs/update.log.
 Logs will be rotated after they reach approximately 10MB in size.
 A total of 3 logs files will be rolled over.